maxtkc/mvths-wiki/docs/035-strip-and-crimp.rst

 Strip Wire
 ~~~~~~~~~~~

-Stripping a wire is the process of removing some of the wire jacket from the conductor.
+Stripping a wire is the process of removing some of the jacket from the conductor.

 .. figure:: images/strip.png